Communication

 4. The master communicates with the target slave.

-5. After the entire data has been sent, the slave returns an ACK to let the master know that it received the message successfully.
+5. Once all the data has been sent, the slave returns an ACK to let the master know the message came through fine.

-6. Finally, to stop the communication between the master and the target slave, the master initiates stop condition.
-It returns both SDA and SCL lines to HIGH.
-It does this to SCL first then the SDA.
+6. To end the communication between the master and the target slave, the master triggers the stop condition.
+It returns both the SDA and SCL lines to HIGH, doing the SCL first then the SDA.

 Advantages